 Who are the lawyers running the action?

-- Baker McKenzie acts for the lead applicant in the class action.
+- Baker McKenzie acts for the lead applicant in the class action who brings the proceedings on behalf of all group members.
 Baker McKenzie is one of the largest law firms in the world.
 Baker McKenzie’s Australian litigation team have extensive experience in large scale, complex litigation including class actions and funded litigation.

 Can I participate in the claim?

-- You are eligible to participate in the claim if you:
+- You are a group member in the class action if you:

 - acquired the Pipes other than for the purpose of re-supply: